Simulating magic state cultivation with few Clifford terms: magic state cultivation circuit

 \section{$d=3$ magic state cultivation circuit}

-Now, let's see how one can use the magic cat state stabiliser decomposition \cite{Codsi2022Masters} to strongly simulate the $d=3$ magic state cultivation circuit (\eqref{eq:MSC_d_3_full} or ZX-digram inside the black dashed box of \eqref{eq:d5_dashed}) exactly.
+Now, let's see how one can use the magic cat state stabiliser decomposition \cite{Codsi2022Masters} to strongly simulate the $d=3$ magic state cultivation circuit (\eqref{eq:MSC_d_3_full} or ZX-diagram inside the black dashed box of Figure~\ref{eq:d5_dashed}) exactly.
 We first un-fuse all the $\scalebox{1}{\tikzfig{Tstate}}/\scalebox{1}{\tikzfig{Tdagstate}}$ of

 resulting in: